cam-peck/final-project/README.md

 - User Can Delete Their Runs
 - User Can View Their RunSquares
 - User Can View Weekly Run Data
-- User Can Add Custom Workout (pending)
+- User Can Add Custom Workout
-- User Can View Custom Workouts (pending)
+- User Can View Custom Workouts
-- User Can Edit Custom Workouts (pending)
+- User Can Edit Custom Workouts
-- User Can Delete Custom Workouts (pending)
+- User Can Delete Custom Workouts

 ## Stretch Features